VHDPlus/vhdplus-website/docs/community/matrix.md

 ## Conclusion

 With the LED matrix you have a lot of possibilities on how to output text, images or graphics.
-This allows to either display information like for a clock or with the possibility of setting your custom bitmap, you can show graphis e.g. for games or a spectrum analyzer.
+This allows to either display information like for a clock or with the possibility of setting your custom bitmap, you can show graphics e.g. for games or a spectrum analyzer.

 Here are other projects with an LED matrix:<br/>
 1. [Spectrum Analyzer](community/spectrum.md)<br/>